 I’ve been nominated by the IACP (International Association of Culinary Professionals) in the Recipe-Based Blog category and I can tell you that this honor evokes the feeling of a dry sip of cool champagne – a swirl of effervescence.
 Those of you kind enough to travel with me here regularly labor through my PHILOSOPHIES (egads) and my consuming obsessions with food and travel.
 If nothing else, this blog illustrates how these twin passions that drive so many of us are constant.
 I took my first Champagne trip when I was 22.
 While I continued to study, taste and learn through the next 33 years, the knowledge first forged in those fields – indeed, the love – is with me always.

 Yet I agree with Anthony Bourdain’s cagey reluctance to learn too much about wine.
 In his breakout book, Kitchen Confidential, he explains that for those of us who wander into trouble easily, gaining expertise in wine means you have to drink a lot (more than you already do, just sayin’) and spend a lot of time tasting and a lot of money as your standards escalate.
 You also have to have a capacity to remember history and vintages even though you are a little drunk.
 To my oenophile friends, this is second nature.
 In my case, a little knowledge is dangerous enough for now.
 The terrible thing is that I enjoy every drop of champagne so much that I don’t like to cook with it (sherry, cognac, chardonnay, cabernet, fine.) and, as a chocolatier, I never liked making champagne truffles.
-I prefer these two treasures separate and equal: a dark, cocoa-dusted, French-style truffle and a crisp glass of Perrier-Jouet.
+Consider these two treasures: a dark, cocoa-dusted, French-style truffle and a crisp glass of Perrier-Jouet.
 Here’s a recipe for Champagne Vinagrette from Epicurious made with Champagne vinegar so you can have a little salad, savor the chocolates and drink your bubbles uninterrupted.

 Dark, Cocoa-dusted, French-style Truffles